ohmtech-rdi/eurorack-blocks/README.md

 Building and deploying the tests requires:

+- The `python3` interpreter with minimum version 3.7,
 - The `gcc` ARM toolchain,
 - The `dfu-util` firmware downloader,
 - The `ninja` build system.